diogogoesj/diogogoesj/README.md

 ## Overview

-Diogo is a 20-year-old student who is working towards a Technologist degree in Mobile Development at UNINTER.
-He is currently delving into C# and ASP.NET Core development.
-He is open to new opportunities and collaborations.
-If you want to work together or discuss technology, feel free to reach out.
+A 21-year-old student pursuing a Technologist degree in Systems Analysis and Development at PUCPR.
+Currently specializing in C#, ASP.NET Core, and Python development.
+Actively seeking new opportunities and collaborations.
+If you're interested in working together or discussing technology, feel free to reach out.

 **Contact**: [LinkedIn Profile](https://www.linkedin.com/in/diogogoesj/)
 ##